 - Be skeptical of get-rich-quick schemes.

 - Recognize that your generous nature could be exploited.

 - Supplement your intuition with the latest information.

 - Help without giving money.

 They wrote, “In some situations, we remain vulnerable to cons despite evolved defense mechanisms.
 Does this vulnerability mean that we should stop trusting people?
 By understanding the science behind conning, we can better protect ourselves from con artists while still allowing us to reap the benefits of the trust.”

 I’m not even going through each one because they’re pretty much self-explanatory.
 But what strikes me are #1 and #3.

-Not long ago, a good friend of mine called from out of state to borrow money.
-He told a convincing story, he’s stranded on the side of the road and needed to pay the tow truck driver.
-He promised to pay me back on payday.
-Payday came, and went, he was nowhere to be found.
-It became clear: I’ve got conned by a freaking friend and he’s now avoiding me, ugh!
+Not long ago, an old college friend called from out of state to borrow money.
+I was told a convincing story: she was stranded on the side of the road and needed to pay the tow truck driver.
+She promised to pay me back on payday.
+Payday came and went, she was nowhere to be found.
+It became clear: I’ve got conned by a freaking friend and she’s now avoiding me, ugh!

 Everyone is vulnerable, including a self-proclaimed “money expert” like me.